FindArticles FindArticles

 Table of Contents

-• Live translation lands in your ears
+• Live translation goes in your ears!

 • Bottom line

-Live translation lands in your ears
+Live translation goes in your ears!

-Battery life and durability catch up to the moment
+Battery life and durability meet the moment

-Aggressive pricing in a crowded premium field
+Agressive pricing in a crowded premium field

 Bottom line